Aissa-benyahya/MClient-server/README.md

     - For Dev C++ go to `tools>Compile Options` and add the argument mention above in General tab
   - <b> CodeBlocks </b>
     * [CodeBlocks setup](http://instincttechies.blogspot.com/2013/06/how-to-use-openmp-in-codeblocks.html)
+# How it works
+The port is fixed to 5000, no need to specify it in the arguments anymore.
+Furthermore, the server gets more realistic now.
+The reply of the server is now automatique, it replies with `Welcome....`.